CVM's new Oskar Fischinger DVD, Oskar Fischinger: Visual Music

 Special thanks to: Barbara Fischinger, Timothy Finn, Paolo Polesello and Rebecca Malamud/Point.B Studio

-This DVD was made with support from Kit Smyth Basquin
+This DVD was made with support from Kit Smyth Basquin and Brad and Mary Glanden

 The films Study nr.
 5, Squares and 1930s color animation tests, 1920s-30s Home Movies and Experiments (Berlin), Concerto and newly discovered 1940s animation tests, and Home Movies in Los Angeles were all preserved by CVM.
 Study nr.
 5 was preserved by CVM with support from the film archive of EYE Filmmuseum.
 Study nr 8 was preserved in the 1990's by Nederland Filmmuseum.
 Preservation work was done by the Academy Film Archive on An American March, Swiss Trip, Pierrette in 1998-2000.
+The DVD booklet includes full preservation notes and credits.
+All films are from the collection of Center for Visual Music.

 The DVD is standard definition, NTSC, region free.